 I finally went ashore to the Stigma (Το Στίγμα) taverna where I was greeted by Mr. Yiorgos, his wife Evrope, and daughter Demetra.
 They were wondering what had happened to me and Mrs. Aliki.
 I had a very good home made meal.
 By 10:30 I was back in my boat falling asleep.
 No mosquitoes here!

 Saturday June 1, 2019, Day 2

-In the morning I decided not to install the mainsail as I was planing but to depart, right after my coffee and go back to yard to address the plumbing issues.
-Left Archangelos at 0655 and motored back to Partheni, 1.3 M, arriving at 0715.
+In the morning I decided not to install the mainsail as I was planing but to depart, right after my coffee and go back to the yard and address the plumbing issues.
+I left Archangelos at 0655 and motored back to Partheni, 1.3 M, arriving at 0715.
 On the way I used the 2nd autopilot driver.
 It too worked well.
 There was outside the “pool” a large fishing boat leaving just enough space for Thetis to moor side to.
 I prepared bow and stern lines and hanged 4 fenders.
 I approached very slowly with the bow almost touching the fishing boat.
 I threw the bow line around the bollard, and then jumped ashore and secured the stern line.
 Very pleased to have accomplished a solo mooring after all this time.
 Both bow and stern lines were doubled for easy escape.